-Pregnancy and Newborns Exposure Study: Measuring Mercury and Lead in Newborns
+Pregnancy and Newborns Exposure Study

-The Pregnancy and Newborns Exposure Study, a collaboration between MN Biomonitoring: Chemicals in People and the University of Minnesota, measured mercury, lead, and cadmium in newborns.
-With the consent of pregnant women enrolled in the larger University of Minnesota study, The Infant Development and Exposure Study (TIDES), cord blood and newborn bloodspots were collected from 48 newborns in the Minneapolis area.
+DescriptionThe Pregnancy and Newborns Exposure Study measured mercury, lead, and cadmium in newborns in the Minneapolis area.
+This study is a collaboration between MN Biomonitoring: Chemicals in People and The Infant Development and Exposure Study (TIDES) at the University of Minnesota.
+With the consent of pregnant women enrolled in TIDES, cord blood and newborn bloodspots were collected from 48 newborns.

-- Umbilical Cord Samples:
+- Cord blood:

-- Newborn Bloodspots:
+- Newborn bloodspots:

-The MDH Public Health Laboratory has tested the newborn bloodspots for mercury and the cord blood samples for mercury, lead, and cadmium.
-We will post results in the spring of 2015.
+Results Available SoonThe MDH Public Health Laboratory has tested the newborn bloodspots for mercury and the cord blood samples for mercury, lead, and cadmium.
+Results will be available in 2015.
 Results will compare mercury levels in the paired newborn bloodspot and cord blood samples, and will describe exposure to mercury, lead, and cadmium in this group of Minnesota newborns.
 These findings are important in working with our Advisory Panel to decide on the preferred methods for future biomonitoring of newborns.
 This information will also help other states looking for methods to monitor exposure in newborns.

 For questions or more information, contact Minnesota Biomonitoring: Chemicals in people.